philcon93/linkree-example/README.md

 ## Functionality

-- Shows Classic, Events and Music links
+- Shows Classic, Events and Music Links
 - Loads in links based on params
-- Have different link themes based on user
+- Have different Link theme based on user

 ## Dependencies

 - Create React App with TypeScript template
 - Chakra UI for base component library
+- React Router for routing
 - React testing library for unit tests